 Cosmetic - hair rinse, darkens greying hair and can thicken thinning hair.

-An evergreen herb with many different varieties.
+Thyme is an evergreen herb with many different varieties.
 Most have pale mauve flowers around early to mid summer.

 Culinary - most meats, poultry and fish - most vegetables, eggs and cheese.